rbaker26/SAP1EMU/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+## Add this Ticket to the "Request Tracker" Project
+In the right column under _Projects_
+ 1. Click the _Setting Icon_
+ 2. Click "Request Tracker"

 **What part of the project is your feature request for?**
  - [x] Assembler CLI
  - [ ] Emulator CLI